Terms, Policies & AgreementsThese terms & policies explain our legal relationship with you.

 Data typically enters our systems via “student information systems” independently maintained and controlled by our customer schools.
 We import data from third-party systems only under direct instruction from our customers.

-We use personal data under our protection only when we receive direct instructions from the customer school.
+We use personal data under our protection only when we receive direct instructions from the customer.
 The data stored on our systems belongs directly our customers, and only a handful of ManageBac staff have access to personal data under strict confidentiality and security.
 We process personal data independently only if it is vital to the integrity or security of the service, or to analyze or evaluate the quality of the service provided.

 Can any of our users request data deletion under the “right to be forgotten”?